ARE YOU CONSIDERING BREAST AUGMENTATION?

 A few women with breast implants have reported symptoms similar to diseases of the immune system, such as scleroderma and other arthritis-like conditions.
 These symptoms may include joint pain or swelling, fever, fatigue, or breast pain.
 Research has found no clear link between silicone breast implants and the symptoms.

-While there is no evidence that breast implants cause breast cancer, they may require that the way mammography is done to detect cancer be altered from the routine positioning.
+While there is no evidence that breast implants cause breast cancer, with the sole exception of a type of lymphoma (ALCL) being associated with aggressively textured silicone implants, they may require that the way mammography is done to detect cancer be altered from the routine positioning.
 When you request a routine mammogram, be sure to go to a radiology center where technicians are experienced in the special techniques required to get a reliable X-ray of a breast with an implant.
 Eckland views will be required.
 Ultrasound examinations may be of benefit in some women with implants to detect breast lumps or to evaluate the implant.
 A form of lymphoma or abnormal immune cell proliferation which occurs rarely has been reported.
 Although it may not require chemotherapy, occasionally it does.
 While the majority of women do not experience these complications, you should discuss each of them with us to make sure you understand the risks and consequences of breast augmentation.

 PLANNING YOUR SURGERY